koinos/koinos-gui-miner/README.md

 <br/>
 <br/>

-Enter the Ethereum address where the KOIN will be deposited once mined in the "Recepient Address" field.
+Enter the Ethereum address where the KOIN will be deposited once mined in the "Recipient Address" field.
 Adjust the proof frequency as desired and click the power button.
 Once the miner is connected to the network and mining the screen should display a hash rate and the graph will adjust accordingly. [(*Figure 0.2*)](#figure-0.2)

 <a name="figure-0.2"></a>
 <div align="center">